 The following table presents information regarding Kingsbridge and the shares that it may offer and sell from time to time under this prospectus.
-This table is prepared based on information supplied to us by the selling stockholder, and reflects holdings as of May 22, 2008.
+This table is prepared based on information supplied to us by the selling stockholder, and reflects holdings as of December 12, 2008.
 As used in this prospectus, the term "selling stockholder" includes Kingsbridge and any donees, pledges, transferees or other successors in interest selling shares received after the date of this prospectus from a selling stockholder as a gift, pledge or other non-sale related transfer.
 The number of shares in the column "Number of Shares Being Offered" represents all of the shares that the selling stockholder may offer under this prospectus.
 The selling stockholder may sell some, all or none of its shares.
 We do not know how long the selling stockholder will hold the shares before selling them, and we currently have no agreements, arrangements or understandings with the selling stockholder regarding the sale of any of the shares.

-Beneficial ownership is determined in accordance with Rule 13d-3(d) promulgated by the SEC under the Securities Exchange Act of 1934, as amended.
-The percentage of shares beneficially owned before the offering is based both on 96,688,377 shares of our common stock actually outstanding as of May 22, 2008 and on the assumption that all shares of common stock issuable to Kingsbridge under the Common Stock Purchase Agreement or upon exercise of the Warrant are outstanding as of that date.
+Beneficial ownership is determined in accordance with Rule 13d-3(d) promulgated by the SEC under the Securities Exchange Act of 1934, as amended, and includes shares of common stock with respect to which Kingsbridge has voting and investment power.
+Shares of common stock subject to warrants held by Kingsbridge that are not exercisable within 60 days after December 12, 2008 are deemed not to be beneficially owned for the purpose of computing beneficial ownership under Rule 13d-3(d).
+The percentage of shares beneficially owned before the offering is based on 100,706,396 shares of our common stock actually outstanding on December 12, 2008 and on the assumption that all shares of common stock issuable to Kingsbridge upon exercise of certain warrants are outstanding as of that date.

-Total Number of Percentage Shares of Beneficially Number of Percentage to be Common Stock Owned Number of Shares to be Beneficially Beneficially Before Shares Being Owned after Owned after this Name Owned Offering Offered this Offering Offering Kingsbridge Capital Limited (1) 21,018,000(2) 21.7% 20,153,000 865,000
+Name Total Number of Shares of Common Stock Beneficially Owned Percentage Beneficially Owned Before Offering Number of Shares Being Offered Number of Shares to be Owned after this Offering Percentage to be Beneficially Owned after this Offering Kingsbridge Capital Limited (1) 1,848,602(2) 1.82% 15,675,000 1,848,602